Air travel hits another pandemic high, flight delays grow | Business

 Air travel in the US is hitting new pandemic-era highs, and airlines are scrambling to keep up with the summer-vacation crowds.

 The resurgence of leisure travel, coupled with some bad weather, has led to delays and flight cancellations at airlines struggling to ramp up after being crushed by the pandemic.
-At times, airlines have been caught short-staffed even though they received $54 billion in taxpayer money to keep employees on the payroll.
+Airlines have thousands fewer workers than they did before the pandemic, and at times they have been caught short-staffed even though they received USD 54 billion in taxpayer money to keep employees on the payroll.

-On Monday, Florida-based discount carrier Spirit Airlines — citing weather and "operational challenges" — cancelled about one-third of its flights.
-The airline is "working around the clock to get back on track,'' spokesman Field Sutton said.
+By midafternoon Monday, Spirit Airlines canceled about 270 flights — more than one-third of its schedule — citing weather and “operational challenges.”
+That was after canceling one-fifth of its flights Sunday.
+The Florida-based discount carrier was “working around the clock to get back on track,'' spokesman Field Sutton said.

-Nearly half the cancellations were at Dallas/Fort Worth International Airport, which was hit with afternoon and evening thunderstorms.
-The airport is American Airlines' largest hub.
+The disruptions created long lines at airport ticket counters in Orlando and Fort Lauderdale, Florida.
+Some stranded passengers speculated that the breakdown in service was caused by a strike or work slowdown.
+The airline and labor unions said the rumor was false.

+American Airlines canceled 400 flights, or 13 per cent of Monday's schedule by mid-afternoon.

 There have been at least 5,000 delayed flights on most days since early July, according to FlightAware figures.
-American, Southwest and Spirit are among airlines with the biggest problems.
-At least 40% of Southwest and Spirit flights were delayed and 19% of Spirit flights were canceled Sunday.
-On Monday, Spirit canceled 32% of its flights by midday, which created long lines at ticket counters at Orlando International Airport in Florida.
+Southwest, American and Spirit are among airlines with the biggest problems.
+For Sunday and Monday combined, Southwest delayed more than 2,000 flights and American more than 1,500.

 A key senator is quizzing several airlines to explain the high numbers of flight delays and cancellations.
 Sen. Maria Cantwell, D-Wash., chair of the Senate Commerce Committee, said airlines did a poor job of managing their workforces and might have failed to live up to the purpose of the taxpayer funding.

 The travel recovery faces a renewed public-health threat, as the number of new cases of COVID-19 continues to rise.
-The seven-day rolling average of new U.S. infections is around 80,000 a day, up nearly 150% from two weeks ago, although the increase in deaths is far smaller.
+The seven-day rolling average of new US infections is around 80,000 a day, up nearly 150 per cent from two weeks ago, although the increase in deaths is far smaller.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)